 1. Broccoli

-This cruciferous veggie when gently steamed can give you a world of benefits.
+This cruciferous veggie, when gently steamed, can give you a world of benefits.
 Packed with Vitamins E, C, K1, potassium, iron, and broccoli, it can help lower cholesterol levels and prevent cancer.
-Besides, it provides a decent amount of fiber that promotes gut health and aids digestion.
+Besides, it provides a decent amount of fibre that promotes gut health and aids digestion.

 2. Asparagus

-Sure, asparagus is not the most appetizing option out here, but it’s saturated with vitamins, minerals and fiber.
+Sure, asparagus is not the most appetizing option out here, but it’s saturated with vitamins, minerals and fibre.
 All of this without being weighed down by calories.
-It’s the perfect source of Vitamin E for women during pregnancy thanks to the amount of folate which is key to the healthy development of a baby.
+It’s the perfect source of Vitamin E for women during pregnancy thanks to the amount of folate, which is key to the healthy development of a baby.

-These peppery tasting greens account for 8% of the RDA of Vitamin E while also comprising Vitamins A, C and K. Cellular damage stands no chance thanks to the high amounts of antioxidants that combat radical damage and stress.
-Blessed with a strong spicy flavor, these greens can be had boiled, steamed, stir-fried, or even pickled.
+These peppery-tasting greens account for 8% of the RDA of Vitamin E while also comprising Vitamins A, C and K. Cellular damage stands no chance thanks to the high amounts of antioxidants that combat radical damage and stress.
+Blessed with a strong spicy flavour, these greens can be boiled, steamed, stir-fried, or even pickled.

 4. Collard greens

-Collard green may be one of the best plant sources for calcium but they’re also loaded with Vitamins A, C, E and iron.
-Besides the folate content in this cruciferous veggie can help with depression as it can prevent the formation of excess homocysteine which is associated with depression of mood.
+Collard greens may be one of the best plant sources for calcium but they’re also loaded with Vitamins A, C, E and iron.
+Besides the folate content in this cruciferous veggie, which can help with depression as it can prevent the formation of excess homocysteine, which is associated with depression of mood.

 FAQs